Alexandre de Rhodes: Biography

 From Đàng Ngoài Rhodes went to Macau, where he spent ten years.
 He then returned to Vietnam, this time to Đàng Trong, mainly around Huế.
 He spent six years in this part until he aroused the displeasure of lord Nguyễn Phúc Lan and was condemned to death.

 As his sentence was reduced to exile, Rhodes returned to Rome by 1649 and pleaded for increased funding for Catholic missions to Vietnam, telling somewhat exaggerated stories about the natural riches to be found in Vietnam.
 This plea by Alexandre de Rhodes helped to found the Paris Foreign Missions Society in 1659.
 As neither the Portuguese nor the Pope showed interest in the project, Alexandre de Rhodes, with Pope Alexander VII's agreement, found secular volunteers in Paris in the persons of François Pallu and Pierre Lambert de la Motte, the first members of the Paris Foreign Missions Society, who were sent to the Far-East as Apostolic vicars.

 Alexandre de Rhodes himself was sent to Persia instead of back to Vietnam.
-Rhodes died in Isfahan, Persia in 1660 and was buried in the New Julfa Armenian Cemetery.
+Rhodes died in Isfahan, Persia, in 1660 and was buried in the New Julfa Armenian Cemetery.

-In 1943, the French colony of Indochina issued a 30c postage stamp honoring him.
+In 1943, the French authority in Indochina issued a 30c postage stamp honoring him.
 In 2001 Vietnamese artist Nguyen Dinh Dang created a painting in homage to Alexandre de Rhodes and Nguyen Van Vinh.